Being-RAYtastic/Windows-Shutup-Virus/README.md

 - This will cause the system to automatically shutdown after boot as the script gets activated after boot.

 # Shutdown Code
+At line number 13, a Batch script is there ``file.write.
+You can edit that as per your needs